-Meghan Trainor's "No" Lyrics Have An Important Message — LISTEN
+Meghan Trainor's "No" Lyrics Are Perfect

 On Friday, unstoppable "All About That Bass" hit-maker Meghan Trainor premiered her new single, "NO," the lead offering from her upcoming sophomore album, Thank You (due out May 13).
 The R&B-infused pop anthem finds Trainor confronting a guy who won't stop coming on to her in the club: "My name is NO, my sign is NO, my number is NO, you need to let it go," she tells him during the catchy, chant-along chorus.
 We learned about the premise behind the Meghan Trainor "NO" lyrics several weeks ago, and now that I've heard the song in full, I'm happy to say that the 22-year-old newcomer pulls the whole thing off beautifully.
 Let's face it: Women deal with unwanted attention and harassment from men every day in this world — and those are not easy topics to tackle in a three-and-a-half-minute pop song!

 There are a lot of ways things could've gone wrong with "NO," but fortunately, Trainor hits the ball out of the park.
 Her lyrics are clever, sassy, and full of attitude, but they don't make light of the situation she's facing on the crowded dance floor, which is a major part of what makes the song so successful (in my opinion, anyway).
 In the first verse to "NO," Trainor sings:

 First you gonna say you ain't running game, thinking I'm believing every word

 Call me beautiful, so original, telling me I'm not like other girls

 I was in the zone before you came along, now thinking maybe you should go

 Blah, blah, blah, I be like nah to the ah to the no, no, no